flaab/picara-php-framework/README.md

 ## Installation
+No composer or package manager needed.
+Follow these simple steps.

-- Open a terminal
+1. Open a terminal
-- Go to your Apache DocumentRoot Directory
+2. Go to your Apache DocumentRoot Directory
-- Execute the following command to clone the repository
+3. Execute the following command to clone the repository
 ```
 git clone https://github.com/flaab/picara-php-framework.git
 ```
-- Point your browser to http://localhost/picara-php-framework/htdocs.
+4. Point your browser to http://localhost/picara-php-framework/htdocs.
-- Install any missing libraries of prompted
+5. Install any missing libraries of prompted

-That's it.
+That's it!
 You are ready to go.

-## Command line interface
+## The command line scripts
-The framework ships with a command line interface to perform the following tasks.
+The framework ships with command line scripts to perform the following tasks.

 - Create or delete logs
 ```